How do families celebrate Halloween?

-3. VISIT A PUMPKIN PATCH
+3. VISIT A PUMPKIN PATCH: CLASSIC TRADITION

 It’s the perfect way to spend a Saturday in October!
 Plus, this usually makes for a gorgeous ride out in the country.

-5. TRY THE SWITCH WITCH
+5. EMBRACE THE SWITCH WITCH

-But, it significantly cuts down on the amount of candy around, and that makes mom and dad happy too.
 This website has a cute poem that we read before we do it!

-7. SERVE SOME FUN & HEALTHY FOOD
+7. SERVE FUN & HEALTHY SNACKS

 8. TRY REVERSE TRICK OR TREATING